A compactification of outer space which is an absolute retract: The space is not an AR when .

-The following lemma provides nice approximations of trees in $\overline{cv_N}$ with trivial arc stabilizers, it is proved by the same argument as Proposition \ref{approx} below.
+The goal of the present section is to prove that $\overline{cv_N}$ is locally contractible at every tree with all arc stabilizers trivial (Proposition~\ref{triv}).
+The following lemma provides nice approximations of trees in $\overline{cv_N}$ with trivial arc stabilizers.

-\begin{lemma}(\cite[Theorem 6.3]{Hor14-1}) Given a tree $T\in\overline{cv_N}$ with all arc stabilizers trivial, and any open neighborhood $\calu$ of $T$ in $\overline{cv_N}$, there exists a tree $U\in\calu\cap cv_N$ that admits an optimal morphism onto $T$. \end{lemma}
+\begin{lemma}(\cite[Theorem 5.3]{Hor14-2}) Given a tree $T\in\overline{cv_N}$ with all arc stabilizers trivial, and any open neighborhood $\calu$ of $T$ in $\overline{cv_N}$, there exists a tree $U\in\calu\cap cv_N$ that admits an optimal morphism onto $T$. \end{lemma}

+\begin{proof} It follows from \cite[Theorem~3.6]{Hor14-1} that we can always find a simplicial tree $U'\in\calu\cap\overline{cv_N}$ that admits an optimal morphism onto $T$ (optimality is not stated in \cite{Hor14-1}, however it follows from the construction which essentially relies on the approximation techniques from \cite{Gui98}, see also Proposition~\ref{approx} for an argument).

-\begin{proof} The arguments as in Proposition \ref{approx} produce a simplicial tree $U'\in\calu$ and an optimal morphism $U'\to T$.
-However, $U'$ may not be free (but it has trivial arc stabilizers because $T$ has trivial arc stabilizers).
-One way to replace $U'$ by a tree in $cv_N$ is to replace the $V$-fixed point $v$ by a free $V$-tree wedged at the point $v$, and perform this operation equivariantly and at all nontrivial fixed vertices.
-The natural map $U'\to U$ will collapse these trees and will not be a morphism.
-However, attaching the trees at nearby points fixes this problem. \end{proof}
+However, the $F_N$-action on $U'$ may \emph{a priori} not be free (but $U'$ has trivial arc stabilizers because $T$ has trivial arc stabilizers).
+One way to replace $U'$ by a tree in $cv_N$ is to replace any vertex $v$ with nontrivial stabilizer $G_v$ by a free $G_v$-tree wedged at the point $v$, and perform this operation equivariantly and at all nontrivial fixed vertices; however, the natural map $U'\to U$ will collapse these trees and will not be a morphism.
+Instead, we define a tree $U'_\epsilon$ in the following way (see Figure~\ref{fig-lipap}).

+Let $e_1,\dots,e_k$ be a choice of representatives of the orbits of edges incident on $v$ in $U'$, made such that for all $i\neq j$, the turn $\{e_i,e_j\}$ is $f$-legal, i.e.\ no initial segment of $e_i$ is identified with an initial segment of $e_j$ by $f$: this is possible because the tree $T$ has trivial arc stabilizers, so two edges in the same $G_v$-orbit never get identified by $f$.
+For all $i\in\{1,\dots,k\}$, we denote by $\ell(e_i)$ the length of the edge $e_i$.
+Let $\{a_1,\dots,a_l\}$ be a free basis of $G_v$.

+Let $U'_\epsilon$ be the tree obtained from $U'$ by giving length $\ell(e_1)-\epsilon$ to $e_1$, and blowing up the vertex $v$ to a free $G_v$-tree, as depicted in Figure~\ref{fig-lipap} (where we have represented the quotient graph $U'_\epsilon/F_N$).
+Then there is an optimal morphism $g:U'_\epsilon\to U'$, which is an isometry in restriction to each complementary component of the blown-up edges.
+We need to show that the composition $g\circ f$ is again optimal.
+Optimality at any point $x$ distinct from $w$ (with the notation from the picture) follows from the optimality of $g$.
+Optimality at $w$ follows from the fact that $a_1$ does not fix any nondegenerate arc in $T$. \end{proof}

 \begin{lemma} Let $f:S\to T$ be an optimal morphism from a tree $S\in cv_N$ to a tree $T\in \overline{cv_N}$.
 Then there is a neighborhood $\calw$ of $T$ and a continuous map such that for all $W\in\calw$, the source of $\Psi_S(W)$ is a tree $S'\in cv_N$, in the same (cone on a) simplex as $S$ and varying continuously, the range of $\Psi_S(W)$ is the tree $W$, and $\Psi_S(W)$ is an optimal morphism.
 In addition, $\Psi_S(T)=f$. \end{lemma}